Projects and Initiatives

 - University governance in times of crisis

-Action research component:
+1. Action research

 The second component of the program is a three-to-six-month field research internship at the University of Ottawa.
 This component is designed to allow university executives who have received a scholarship from the Canadian Francophonie Scholarship Program to take time to reflect on academic governance practices in their own institutions and develop an action plan to improve a predefined field of governance.
 Each of the scholarship recipients must identify a specific issue before beginning their program.
 Work plans are therefore individualized.